Odonno/ngrx-signalr-core/readme.md

 whenDisconnected$ = createReconnectEffect(this.actions$, 10 * 1000);
 ```

-In this example, we apply a periodic reconnection attempt every 10 seconds when the hub is disconnected and when there is a network connection.
+In this example, we apply a periodic reconnection attempt every 10 seconds when the hub is `disconnected` and when there is a network connection.

-It has the disadvantage that you need to write another `Effect` but you also have the benefit to write your own reconnection pattern (periodic retry, exponential retry, etc..).
+Of course, you can write your own `Effect` to you have the benefit to write your own reconnection pattern (periodic retry, exponential retry, etc..).

 ## Features